 Many offices these days update their office layout to keep up with the modern trend of more collaborative open-plan designs.
 No matter what type of business you run, you should aspire to have comfortable and happy employees.
-It’s proven that designing an office layout ergonomically results in happier and generally more productive employees.
+It’s proven that designing an office layout ergonomic seating and collaborative designs result in happier and generally more productive employees.

 The standard size for most office desks is 70-75 cm tall.
 This is the ideal sitting height for people between 5’8 and 5’10 tall with a standard chair.
-You should select a desk that is at this height or even consider getting height adjustable desks (sit-stand desks).
+You should select a desk that is at this height or even consider getting height adjustable desks (sit-stand desks) matched with a Buro Metro chair with architectural kit fitted .
 Ideally, the desk you select should have some adjustable features even if it is the set-and-forget kind.
 However, if it doesn’t, you should make sure you have an adjustable chair available.

 An ergonomic office chair helps to prevent injuries associated with sustained computer use and supports good posture.
 Keeping your employees comfortable and reducing operator tiredness should be a priority.
 The more relaxed your staff is, the more productive they will be.
 A good office chair will be easily adjustable, at least 40 cm off the floor, have good lumbar support, plenty of padding, a swivel feature and wheels to move around the workstation easily.
 You can view our range of ergonomic office chairs here.